Configuration

 VEGA_LLM_PROVIDER_BASE_URL |

-(none) | The AI provider's API base URL (e.g., OpenAI-compatible endpoint) |
+(none) | The AI provider's API base URL (OpenAI-compatible) |

 VEGA_LLM_PROVIDER_API_KEY |

 (none) | Provider API key.
-Owned by the proxy service, not the runners. |
+Held by the proxy service, not runners. |

 VEGA_LLM_PROXY_MAX_REQUESTS_PER_SCAN |